bepuca/azureml-scaffolding/README.md

    Each package is isolated in its own subfolder in the same way `bin/pkg` scripts do.
 3. Execute each package `__main__.py` in the order they are defined in pipeline YAML.
-It is the responsbility of the user to ensure each of these files can be executed without arguments and that inputs are outputs are properly connected where needed.
+It is the responsibility of the user to ensure each of these files can be executed without arguments and that inputs and outputs are properly connected where needed.

-Once this succeed, once more we can execute the pipeline in AzureML in a similar
+Once this succeeds, once more we can execute the pipeline in AzureML in a similar
 way:

 ```bash